 Capital management risk is defined as the failure of the Group, or one of its separately regulated subsidiaries, to maintain sufficient capital to provide appropriate security for policyholders and meet all regulatory capital requirements whilst not retaining unnecessary capital.
 The PLHL Group has exposure to capital management risk through the requirements of the IGD and ICA, as implemented by the PRA, to calculate regulatory capital adequacy at a Group level.
-The Group's UK life subsidiaries have exposure to capital management risk through the regulatory capital requirements mandated by the PRA.
-The Group's approach to managing capital management risk is described in detail in note 38.
+The Group's UK life subsidiaries have exposure to capital management risk through the regulatory capital management risk is described in detail in note 38.